kinjal1993/VuePressDemo/docs/guide/3.directory-structure/README.md

 # Directory Structure for docs

-I have followed the recommended structure by **VuePress** which is as follows:
+The project follows the recommended structure by **VuePress** which is as follows:

 ```bash
 ├── docs